KMAS (AM)

 On January 3, 2012, KMAS changed their format from oldies to news/talk.

 On January 12, 2016, KMAS rebranded to iFiberOne NewsRadio as a result of merging with local cable/fiber optic provider iFIBER Communications.

+In May 2023, KMAS was rebranded to KMAS Radio as a result of a sale to Jeff Slakey and currently provides a variety format along with local sports and Mariners, Seahawks and Kraken.